Money laundering supervision for money service businesses

 You don’t have to register if you meet all of these conditions:

-- currency exchange or cheque cashing transactions worth more than €1,000 are limited to one per customer (this could be a single transaction or a series of smaller transactions that seem to be linked)
+- currency exchange or cheque cashing transactions worth more than €1,000 are limited to 1 per customer (this could be a single transaction or a series of smaller transactions that seem to be linked)

 - the currency exchange or cheque cashing service must only be available to customers of the main business, it mustn’t be available to the public